brunovsiqueira/fiscalapp/README.md

 # fiscalapp
-Developing an android aplication for the airpoirt fiscal control
+Developing an android aplication for the airport "fiscal de pátio" control